This lesson is being piloted (Beta version)

 Do you have your account in the HWDB?

 Anybody with a FNAL Services account should have their account ready in the HWDB.
+And everybody who is a Fermilab user should have a Services account automatically.

 Perhaps, the best way to check this to try to log into one of the HWDB versions available.
 There are two versions of the DUNE HWDB, the development version and the production version.
 You can practice in the development version (e.g., to go through this training site), while the production version is the official DUNE Hardware Database.
 Go ahead to try log into one of them with your Web browser: